 Lake Oroville dam spillway damaged by extreme runoff

-Lake Oroville Dam emergency spillway in use for first time in history
+Lake Oroville Dam emergency spillway in use, first time in history

 Capitola Beach littered with trees and debris washed downstream by creeks and rivers